webpack/changelog-v5/guides/persistent-caching.md

 ## Build dependencies

-These is a new configuration option `cache.buildDependencies`, which allows to specify code dependencies of the build process.
+This is a new configuration option `cache.buildDependencies`, which allows to specify code dependencies of the build process.
 To make it easier webpack takes care of the resolving and following of dependencies of specified values.

 There are two possible types of values: files and directories.